vgnshiyer/second-brain/1-zettelkasten/gerrit.md

 git push HEAD:refs/for/master
 ```

+- patchset is a version of the change
+- only the latest patchset if applied to the target branch.

 3. Creating dependent changes: Push the series of commits in sequence.
 Each commit will be a separate change for review that will depend on the previous one.
 ```bash
 git push origin HEAD:refs/for/master